EvelynSubarrow/IridiumScorpion/README.md

 # IridiumScorpion
-This is a proof of concept compiled python virus, which infects compatible pyc files in nearby `__pycache__` directories, which Python sometimes automatically populates (and uses) for optimisation purposes.
+This is a proof of concept cpython virus, which infects compatible pyc files in nearby `__pycache__` directories, which Python sometimes automatically populates (and uses) for optimisation purposes.
 Unlike BismuthScorpion, every file is infected.